 When visiting Jordan it should be on everyone’s travel bucket list to float in the Dead Sea.
 The lowest point on earth and floating in the hypersaline water makes it a unique experience.
-But I have to tell you about how our visit to the Dead Sea (with children) was almost a disaster.
+But I have to tell you about how our visit to the Dead Sea was almost a disaster.

 Of course, the water is really salty – the salinity level is 342 grams per kilogram – and she had some (not visible to the naked eye) little cuts or abrasions, and the water made them really sting.
 I had some grazes on my hands from rock climbing in Wadi Rum and they stung initially in the water but children’s skin is so much more sensitive.
 She hated the idea of slapping mineral-rich black mud on herself, unlike me…